da5nsy/ReproducibleResearch/episodes/step1Folders.md

  - Another idea is to put a copy of your raw data somewhere secure and backed up for safekeeping.

- - Come up with a plan on how you are going to name your files
+ - Come up with a plan on how you are going to name your files.

+ - Check your folders are being backed up.

 ### Advanced